 About the department

-The Department of Immunology and Microbiology (ISIM) is part of the Faculty of Health and Medical Sciences at the University of Copenhagen and is physically located at Panum, at Hvidovre Hospital and at the Centre for Health and Society, in the premises of the former municipal hospital.
+The Department of Immunology and Microbiology (ISIM) is part of the Faculty of Health and Medical Sciences at the University of Copenhagen and is physically located in the Panum Building and at the Maersk Tower.

-300 scientific and administrative staff members are employed at the Department (2014).
-ISIM has a revenue of DKK 179 million of which the majority, 77 per cent, is funding from private partners.
+170 scientific and administrative staff members are employed at the Department (2018).
+ISIM has a revenue of DKK 105 million (2017) of which the majority, 77%, is funding from private partners.
 Read more about allocation of funding.

 Research at the department ranges from basic to applied research and is contained within the four research areas: Bacteriology, Immunology, Virology and Medical Parasitology (malaria research).